shrutijain1405/lipsync/README.md

 This is a web-based lip-synchronization service using FastAPI, deployed on Modal.
 This service accepts a video file and a separate audio file as inputs and generates a new video that is lipsynced to the audio file.

-We do this by using **LatentSync** model but we also support Wav2Lip.
+We do this by using the **LatentSync** model but we also support Wav2Lip.

 We also provide a script to benchmark the runtimes of both LatentSync and Wav2Lip on different GPUs.